A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Abstract

 \section{Abstract}

-Our main contribution is an almost sharp concentration inequality for the symmetric volume difference of a $ C^2 $ convex body with strictly positive Gaussian curvature and a circumscribed random polytope with a restricted number of facets, for any probability measure on the boundary with a strictly positive density function.
-We also show that the Dirichlet-Voronoi tiling numbers satisfy $ \text{div}_{n-1} = (2\pi e)^{-1}(n+\ln(n)) + O(1)$, and we provide an interesting observation and an open conjecture about random partial sphere ``covering" related to results of Erd{\H{o}}s, Few and Rogers.
-This conjecture is closely connected to the optimality of random polytopes in high dimensions.
-Finally, as an application of all of our results, we derive a lower bound for the Mahler volume product of polytopes with a restricted number of vertices.
+Our main contribution is a concentration inequality for the symmetric volume difference of a $ C^2 $ convex body with positive Gaussian curvature and a circumscribed random polytope with a restricted number of facets, for any probability measure on the boundary with a positive density function.